Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ## Design choices

 - Started on [itty-router](https://itty.dev/itty-router).
-But docs and testing was clearer in [Hono](https://hono.dev/guides/examples).
+But docs and testing were clearer with [Hono](https://hono.dev/guides/examples).
-- The app uses `Grouping` of routers to make it simple to slim down code into discrete files.
+- The app used `Grouping` of routers to slim down code into discrete files.
 Link [here](https://hono.dev/docs/api/routing).
+- Local dev connects to `ngrox` tunnelling.
 - Setting the `ENVIRONMENT` variable needs to be handled; a great article [here](https://www.raulmelo.me/en/blog/best-practices-for-handling-per-environment-config-js-ts-applications)
 - A [Boilerplate](https://github.com/marcosrjjunior/hono-boilerplate/tree/main/src/routes) on structuring project.
 - The JWT work was based these [helpers](https://hono.dev/helpers/jwt).